 In coaching, the first strand we try to untangle from the time management mess is the one that leads to self-acceptance through education.
-Individuals with ADHD / ADD often struggle with a wonky sense of time that we refer to as, “Time Blindness.”
-Those of us with ADHD / ADD have difficulty judging the flow of time—what time it is at any given moment, how much time has passed, remembering how long tasks have taken in the past, and estimating how long tasks might take in the future.
+Those of us who are ADDish often struggle with a wonky sense of time that we refer to as, “Time Blindness.”
+We have difficulty judging the flow of time—what time it is at any given moment, how much time has passed, remembering how long tasks have taken in the past, and estimating how long tasks might take in the future.
 Obviously, this impacts our time management skills significantly!

-If you have symptoms of ADHD / ADD, it’s important that you accept that “Time Blindness” is part of your brain wiring, so that you learn to let go of any blame, shame, or self-flagellation around your difficulty with time.
+If you have a “busy brain”, it’s important that you accept that “Time Blindness” is part of your brain wiring, so that you learn to let go of any blame, shame, or self-flagellation around your difficulty with time.
 I’m not talking about letting yourself off the hook for losing track of time or being chronically tardy–I’m talking about accepting the characteristic as part of who you are, so that you can find ways to improve it.
 I’m talking about the kind of real acceptance that is necessary for many of us in order to learn and rely on the kinds of tools that will help us!
-If a client doesn’t accept their own manifestations of their ADD, such as their Time Blindness, they have a tendency to keep going back to thinking, “I should be able to do X. Everybody else seems to be able to do X. Therefore, I just need to try harder to do X.” It’s like telling a deaf person to listen harder!
+If a client doesn’t accept their own manifestations of their brain wiring, such as their Time Blindness, they have a tendency to keep going back to thinking, “I should be able to do X. Everybody else seems to be able to do X. Therefore, I just need to try harder to do X.” It’s like telling a deaf person to listen harder!

 It’s insensitive, it’s silly, and it’s ineffective.